-Because you already learned it (like a minute ago), you deserve to say you know it.
+Because you already learned it (like a minute ago), you deserve to say you already know it.
 Notice that the example is using 〜ている here.
 This is because the status of your knowledge has changed from "not knowing" to "knowing."

-(Literally: I got to know that on the website called Tofugu.)
+- I learned about it on the Tofugu website.
+(Literally: I got to know that on a website called Tofugu.)

 You use the past tense of 知る here because you're describing the change from "not knowing" to "knowing."

 A similar example of this is 分かる (to understand). 分かる focuses on the change of state from "not understanding" to "understanding," but 分かっている describes the state of you already understanding.

 To say someone or something exists in Japanese, as in "there is someone/something," you can use two different verbs, いる and ある.
 In general, いる is used when you expect movement, and ある is used when you don't.

 Verbs that express states don't take 〜ている.
 Since existence is a state of being, いる and ある don't generally take 〜ている either.